bbauska/CAD101en/README.md

 built-in ways to convert between these wrapper objects and primitive values.

-The wrapper objects use special methods such as the *valueOf* and *toString* methods to convert between objects and primitive literals.
+The wrapper objects use special methods such as the <i>valueOf</i> and
+<i>toString</i> methods to convert between objects and primitive literals.

 <!------------------------------------------------------------------------------------------------>
 <!--------------------------- 60. examples with wrapper objects (69) ----------------------------->